Children & Parents

 On average, they reported spending 5 hours 55 minutes in bed actually sleeping.
 And this is a 6% increase since 2016.

-So, what are we doing in bed while we’re not fast asleep?
+So, what were we doing in bed in 2022 while we weren’t asleep?
 Let’s find out…

 Results